slickage/slickage-website/tests/README.md

 # Testing Guide

 This project uses **Bun's built-in test runner** for all testing needs.
-The test suite is organized by feature and test type to provide comprehensive coverage of the application.
+The test suite is organized by feature to provide comprehensive coverage of the application.

 ## Quick Start